 One staple of Farm Bureau Day at the Iowa State Fair is the annual Iowa Farm Bureau Cookout Contest, which began in 1963.

-Responding to members’ needs for quality health insurance options, Iowa Farm Bureau brought on Blue Cross and Blue Shield of Iowa as a partner in 1970.
+Responding to members’ needs for quality health insurance options, Iowa Farm Bureau partnered with Blue Cross and Blue Shield of Iowa in 1970.
 The Farm Bureau Health Insurance group was formed in a contract with Blue Cross and Blue Shield.

 Iowa Farm Bureau finished constructing its current West Des Moines building in 1973.
 This silent video provides a glimpse at the 1973 building dedication and time capsule installation.

 In 1976 (as part of the U.S. Bicentennial Celebration), Iowa Farm Bureau and the Iowa Department of Agriculture (now the Iowa Department of Agriculture and Land Stewardship) began awarding Century Farm Awards to farms that have stayed in the same family for 100 years.
 In 2006, Iowa Farm Bureau and IDALS added a Heritage Farm Award, for farms that have been in the same family for 150 years.
-Since 1976, 20,427 awards have been presented (including 473 in 2017).
+From 1976 – 2017, 20,427 awards have been presented (including 473 in 2017).
 The awards ceremony is held annually at the Iowa State Fair.